Who we are

 David Graham

-I founded Changing Ideas after my son became paralysed, which prompted me to leave a long career in business and pursue a different path.
-I completed an MA in photojournalism and worked with charities around the world, seeing first-hand the hardships people face, especially the harms to health and the lives lost.
+I founded Changing Ideas after my son became paralysed, which prompted me to leave a career in business to pursue a different path.
+I completed an MA in photojournalism and worked with charities around the world, seeing first-hand the hardships people face, especially harms to health and the lives lost.

 In 2024, I was proud to be included on the Big Issue’s top 100 Changemakers list in the UK.